 The Alps Operational Group is composed of Rangers-in-charge; Area, District and Operational Program Managers, and other key operational staff.
 The Group meets annually to review the previous years work plan and provide advice to the Australian Alps Liaison Committee on the upcoming Annual Works Plan.

 To assist in achieving the objectives of the MoU, a financial contribution is made by participating agencies.
 The responsibility for financial management is generally vested with the agency providing the Australian Alps Program Manager position.
-In this reporting period, the NSW National Parks and Wildlife Service provided financial management support for the Program.
+In this reporting period, the NSWs National Parks and Wildlife Service (Office of Environment and Heritage) provided financial management support for the Program.

-In addition to the annual contributions for the four Alps Partner Agencies (totalling $315,000), additional contributions have been made by the three state / Territory Alps agencies, plus the Victorian Department of Sustainability and Environment, the Victorian Department of Primary industries, and ForestsNSW.
-These contributions will total $85,000 over a three year period (2009/10 through to 2012/13).
-This additional contribution is to conduct specific research into feral horse management, with the 2 projects being: the development accurate on-ground methods for estimating feral horse density and an assessment of the impacts of feral horses on streams and other waterways.
-A summary of these projects is provided under ‘Key Result Area 3 – Invasive Species Management’.
+In addition to the annual contributions for the four Alps Partner Agencies (totalling $315,000), additional contributions have been made by the three state / territory Alps agencies, plus the Victorian Department of Sustainability and Environment, the Victorian Department of Primary industries (both of these departments are combined into the Department of Environment and Primary Industries), and ForestsNSW.
+These contributions total $85,000 over a three year period (2009/10 through to 2012/13).
+This additional contribution is to conduct specific research into feral horse management, with the 2 projects being: the development of accurate on-ground methods for estimating feral horse density and an assessment of the impacts of feral horses on streams and other waterways.
+A summary of these projects is provided under ‘Key Result Area 4 – Invasive Species Management’.

-The total expenditure for the Alps Program in 2011/12 was $466,000 (Attachment 3).
-However, the true cost of the Alps Program could be considered to be the total annual expenditure, plus the additional costs of agency staff and any other costs incurred by the agencies when carrying out work for the Alps Program (although, it is reasonable to suggest that the Alps Program is carrying out work for the benefit of the agencies, not the other way around).
-To obtain an estimate of the total input into the Alps Program, a survey was conducted by the Alps Program Manager of staff time and costs associated with the Alps Program over the 2011/12 financial year.
-The estimation was that $92,000 in salaries (including oncosts) was attributable to the Alps Program (a little over the equivalent of a full time salary for a year), plus another $10,000 in additional costs (travel, etc).
-Therefore, it is a reasonable estimation that the total cost of the Alps Program for 2011/12 was $568,000.
+The total expenditure for the Alps Program in 2012/13 was approximately $270,000 (Attachment 3).
+However, the true cost of the Alps Program could be considered to be the total annual expenditure, plus the additional costs of agency staff and any other costs incurred by the agencies when carrying out work for the Alps Program (although, it is reasonable to suggest that the Alps Program is carrying out work for the agencies, not the other way around).
+To obtain an estimate of the total input into the Alps Program, a survey has been conducted by the Alps Program Manager over the previous two reporting periods (2011/12 and 2012/13) of staff time and costs associated with the Alps Program.
+It is estimated that approximately $90,000 in salaries plus another $10,000 in additional costs (travel etc.) is provided ‘in-kind’ by agency staff participation in the Alps program (a little over the equivalent of a full time annual salary).
+Therefore, it is a reasonable estimation that the total cost of the Alps Program for 2012/13 was $370,000.

 Annual Reporting of Performance